‘He is stolen, and it is not harmless!’

 So it’s that time again.
 Arguably the major religious festival of the year, the crowds are gathering, many planning to be at home to spend this ‘worship’ time with family.
 Indeed, it is common to hear it said that “spending time with family, particularly the children, is what it is all about really isn’t it”.

 As I reflected on this scene, the lines of children coming to Him, eyes full of expectation as His welcoming smile beamed down on them, into my mind came another scene.
-This was not one of happiness but of a woman’s grief, pain and loss, a woman who cried out “they have taken Him away and we don’t know where they’ve put Him”.
+This was not one of unadulterated bliss but of a woman’s grief, pain and loss, a woman who cried out “they have taken Him away and we don’t know where they’ve put Him”.
 In my reflection, I was tempted to apply that cry of loss to this current great religious festival, this worship of the beaming figure in the shopping centre who has society in bondage.

-Santa Clause, Father Christmas, Santa are the names he goes by, but whatever, he and his attractional spirits whose names are Materialist, Consumer and Hedonist (good time-ist) has society in thrall at this special religious time of Santa-Mass.
+Santa Clause, Father Christmas, Santa are the names he goes by, but whatever, he and his attractional spirits whose names are Materialist, Consumerist and Hedonist (good time-ist) has society in thrall at this special religious time of Santa-Mass.

 Oh yes we might say, but it’s harmless really, just a time for a break at the end of a hard year, and the opportunity to have a good time together, to catch up with family and friends, and so what if we spoil the children a little and go a bit overboard with the presents?
 These, under the smiling gaze of Santa, are the ‘Reason for the season’ aren’t they?
 This is certainly the impression that a tour of the shopping mall gives for ‘They have stolen Him away and we don’t know where they have put Him’.

 What has been stolen?
 The answer to that question can be found in the name.
 The name of this time is still ‘Christ-mas’, although Satan is working hard to get it renamed and slowly succeeding!
-However, in that name is the word, title, of Christ, it is He has been stolen, indeed ‘They have stolen Him away’.
-Walking around the shopping mall gives no hint of why Christmas is called that, for he is stolen and it’s not harmless.
+However, in that name is the word, title, of Christ, it is He who has been stolen, indeed ‘They have stolen Him away’.
+Walking around the shopping mall gives little hint of why Christmas is called that, for he is stolen and it’s not harmless.

 “They have stolen Him away and we don’t know where they have put Him” is true for most of contemporary Australians.
 But worse, society’s degraded state of spiritual desiccation is now so far advanced that most don’t even know there has been a theft!